MihaiCraciun88/eMag-API-Test-Tool/README.md

 # eMag-API-Test-Tool
- Tool for testing eMag API (bacause they don't provide any)
+ Tool for testing eMag API (because they don't provide any)

 ## install
 ```